kshamko/wf_machine_learning/README.md

 Main defference in branches is in a way how learning parameters are generated

 ####master
+#####	Algorithm Score: 0.68

 Parameters are bags of words i.e

 Sentence 1: "The cat sat on the hat"

 Sentence 2: "The dog ate the cat and the hat"

 From these two sentences, our vocabulary is as follows:

-	{ the, cat, sat, on, hat, dog, ate, and }
+``{ the, cat, sat, on, hat, dog, ate, and }``

 To get our bags of words, we count the number of times each word occurs in each sentence.
-In Sentence 1, "the" appears twice, and "cat", "sat", "on", and "hat" each appear once, so the feature vector for Sentence 1 is:
-	{ the, cat, sat, on, hat, dog, ate, and }
+In Sentence 1, "the" appears twice, and "cat", "sat", "on", and "hat" each appear once, so the feature vector for Sentence 1 is:	{ the, cat, sat, on, hat, dog, ate, and }

 Sentence 1: { 2, 1, 1, 1, 1, 0, 0, 0 }
-	Similarly, the features for Sentence 2 are: { 3, 1, 0, 0, 1, 1, 1, 1}
+Sentence 2: { 3, 1, 0, 0, 1, 1, 1, 1}
-	Algorithm Score: 0.68

 ####svm1
  	A bit different dict generation + parameteres just 0 (if dict word NOT in text) or 1 (if dict word in text)